t3kt/raytk/docs/_reference/operators/field/rampField.md

     - label: Vector
       name: vec4
     name: Returntype
+    summary: What type of values to produce (single number floats or vectors).
   - label: Value 1
     name: Value1
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The value at the start of the ramp.
+If in float mode only the first part is used.
   - label: Value 2
     name: Value2
     readOnlyHandling: baked
     regularHandling: runtime
+    summary: The value at the end of the ramp.
+If in float mode only the first part is used.
   - label: Coord Type
     menuOptions:
     - label: Auto